Libensemble/libensemble/docs/FAQ.rst

 .. _faqwindows:

-**How can I run libEnsemble with MPI on Windows?**
+**Windows - How can I run libEnsemble with MPI comms?**

-In our experience this may be challenging, if not impossible, since most MPI distributions have either dropped Windows support (MPICH and Open MPI) or are no longer being maintained (msmpi).
+In our experience this may be challenging, since most MPI distributions have either dropped Windows support (MPICH and Open MPI) or are no longer being maintained (`msmpi``).
 Plus Windows tends to experience platform-specific issues that are difficult to reproduce and troubleshoot for us.

 If you want to try anyways, we recommend experimenting with the many Unix-like emulators, containers, virtual machines, and other such systems.
-The `Installing PETSc On Microsoft Windows`_ docs contains lots of valuable information.
+The `Installing PETSc On Microsoft Windows`_ docs contain lots of valuable information.

-Otherwise, most local-comms libEnsemble examples appear to run just fine.
+Otherwise, install `msmpi` and `mpi4py` from conda and experiment, or use local comms.

 .. _`Installing PETSc On Microsoft Windows`: https://petsc.org/release/install/windows/#recommended-installation-methods

+**Windows - 'A required privilege is not held by the client'**

+Assuming you were trying to use the `sim_dir_symlink_files` or `gen_dir_symlink_files` options, this indicates that to allow libEnsemble to create symlinks, you need to run your current `cmd` shell as administrator.

 **"RuntimeError: An attempt has been made to start a new process... this probably means that you are not using fork...
 " if __name__ == '__main__': freeze_support() ...**